Jordan Baldwinson: Bradford Bulls

 Halfway through the 2014 season he returned to England on loan with Bradford Bulls making his début against Catalans Dragons.
 He went on to make five appearances for the Bradford side in 2015 before being released by New Zealand Warriors at the end of the season.

 Featherstone Rovers

 In 2015, Baldwinson signed a one-year deal with Championship side Featherstone Rovers in their bid to earn promotion to Super League.
 Featherstone finished the season 5th just outside Qualifiers, ending their hopes of promotion but went on to play in the Championship Shield where they beat London Broncos in the final.
 Baldwinson made 31 appearances for Featherstone, scoring one try.
 He was also named young Championship player of the year.

 Leeds Rhinos

 Baldwinson returned to Leeds after signing a new deal to play for them in 2016.

 Wakefield Trinity

 In August 2017 Baldwinson signed for Wakefield Trinity on a two-year deal from the start of the 2018 season.

 Halifax

-In 2018 Baldwinson played on loan for Halifax in the Betfred Championship.
+In 2018 Baldwinson played on loan for Halifax in the Championship.